elenaquiyono/DataSciencePractice/README.md

 # DataSciencePractice

-This repo contain files from IBM Data Science course
+This repo contain files from IBM Data Science course and other excercises